 Those old Excel spreadsheets, time-tested though they may be, just can’t compare to the ease of use of FinancialForce.

 Because accounting regulations vary from one locale to the next, accounting apps work with different currencies, languages, and rules.
-Some apps, like NetSuite OneWorld, can factor in international tax jurisdictions for more than 190 countries, making financial reporting a snap come tax season.
+Some apps, such as NetSuite OneWorld, can factor in international tax jurisdictions for more than 190 countries, making financial reporting a snap come tax season.

 If your business is a large organization with a global reach, you really owe it to yourself to compare the accounting apps currently on the market side-by-side.

 If you’re still not sure which software to choose, check out our complete top 25 ranking of accounting apps in the cloud, or download the report Accounting in the Cloud: Key Trends for 2016.
 This includes expert analysis of some of the most notable developments in the industry, as well as unique insight from data collected through GetApp’s research program, GetData.